Something Profound Has Shifted, and you can feel it.

 A decision framework you can use the next time the ground shifts under you

 You leave knowing which patterns were driving you, what they were protecting you from, and what it looks like to make decisions from clarity.
+That last part is harder than it sounds.
+Most people have been on autopilot so long they've forgotten they have choices.

 That last part is harder than it sounds.
+Most women have been performing invisibility so long they've forgotten it was ever optional.

 Coaching gives you depth.
 But depth in isolation is a lonely project.